35 Restaurant Marketing Ideas: How To Stand Out In Your Community

 Influencers have a large following and can influence people to go places or buy products.
 Influencers can help draw people to your restaurant.
 For example, Guy Fieri brings attention to the restaurants he visits in his show Diners, Drive-ins, and Dives.
 In one episode, he visited Pounds, a restaurant in Fargo, ND.
 This visit gave Pounds the title “as featured on” and increased their popularity.

-25. Hire A Social Media Or Community Manager
+24. Hire A Social Media Or Community Manager Like The Churchill

 Social media management is the next step to elevating your marketing team.
 Hire someone to fill this role full-time, so social media marketing becomes integral to your business growth.
 The Churchill of downtown Phoenix has beautiful social media execution with a theme and graphics to make the most of their social accounts.